 Prevent the spread of influenza:

 - Wash your hands often.
 Use soap and water.
 Wash your hands after you use the bathroom, change a child's diapers, or sneeze.
 Wash your hands before you prepare or eat food.
-Use gel hand cleanser when soap and water are not available.
+Use gel hand cleanser that has 60% alcohol, when soap and water are not available.
 Do not touch your eyes, nose, or mouth unless you have washed your hands first.

 - Clean shared items with a germ-killing cleaner.
 Clean table surfaces, doorknobs, and light switches.
 Do not share towels, silverware, and dishes with people who are sick.
 Wash bed sheets, towels, silverware, and dishes with soap and water.

 - Wear a mask over your mouth and nose if you are sick.
 The face mask may help protect others from becoming infected with the flu.
 Wear the mask when in common areas of your home or if you seek care with a healthcare provider.

 - Stay away from others if you are sick.
 Stay at home until 24 hours after your fever and symptoms are gone.